 - 1. USB: Connect to computer for MIDI in and out. - 2.
-Crash 2 and Tom 4: Used to connect the optional Titan 50 Expansion Pack. - 3.
+EXP1 and EXP2: Used to connect additional dual-zone pads - 3.
 MIDI Out: Connect to equipment that accepts a 5-pin DIN MIDI output. - 4.
-1/8" Aux Input: Connect a tablet, smartphone, or other audio device here and it will play through the line outputs and headphone outputs. - 5.
-Left/Mono and Right: Line outputs to connect to a sound system or drum monitor.
+Aux Input Level: Use this to turn down the level coming to the Aux Input if necessary. - Left/Mono and Right: Line outputs to connect to a sound system or drum monitor.
 If you only plug into the Left/Mono output, it will include both left and right signals over one cable. - 6.
 Power: Connect the included power adapter.
 (9V/600mA, center positive)